 The stresses demonstrate that the most material risks are credit and longevity.
 To mitigate these risks management monitor the credit quality of the portfolio and focus on improving their understanding of future longevity trends.
+The Company is able to meet the capital requirement following the stress testing performed.
 C.2 How risks are mitigated including the methods used and the process to monitor the effectiveness of these methods Refer to C.1 above and C.4 below.